Get Your Free 2025 Vacation Guide

 1. The name "Hammock Coast" is a fairly new nickname for the area on the South Carolina coast between the Grand Strand and Charleston.
 One visit to the five relaxed and welcoming towns of the Hammock Coast—Georgetown, Murrells Inlet, Garden City Beach, Pawleys Island, and Litchfield Beach—and you'll see why the hammock is the perfect symbol for the area.

-2. South Carolinians did not invent the hammock-that honor goes to people living in Central America 1,000 years ago-but they have certainly embraced it.
-And, some argue that a South Carolinian perfected the form.
+2. South Carolinians did not invent the hammock—that honor goes to people living in Central America 1,000 years ago—but they have certainly embraced it.
+And some argue that a South Carolinian perfected the form.
 In 1889, a riverboat captain named Joshua John Ward, frustrated with how hot and sticky traditional naval hammocks were on the humid South Carolina coast, set out to make a more comfortable design for hammocks.
 His creation, the Pawleys Island Hammock, is still made and sold on Pawleys Island today.
-When you picture a hammock, woven in cream-colored cotton rope in a wide-open lattice pattern with wooden stretcher bars at top and bottom, you're imagining one of Ward's creations.
+When you picture a hammock woven in cream-colored cotton rope in a wide-open lattice pattern with wooden stretcher bars at the top and bottom, you're imagining one of Ward's creations.

 3. The Hammock Coast is also home to dozens of hummocks.
 Hummocks are little, uninhabited, muddy islands that bump up from the tidal flats and marshes of the coast.
 Hummocks are not nearly as comfortable as hammocks.